Knot: Knot theory

 Knot theory is a branch of topology.
 It deals with the mathematical analysis of knots, their structure and properties, and with the relationships between different knots.
+However, it does not take into account the role of friction in knots; in fact, no satisfactory general theory of knots that takes into account friction exists.

 In topology, a knot is a figure consisting of a single loop with any number of crossing or knotted elements: a closed curve in space which may be moved around so long as its strands never pass through each other.
 As a closed loop, a mathematical knot has no proper ends, and cannot be undone or untied; however, any physical knot in a piece of string can be thought of as a mathematical knot by fusing the two ends.
 A configuration of several knots winding around each other is called a link.
 Various mathematical techniques are used to classify and distinguish knots and links.
 For instance, the Alexander polynomial associates certain numbers with any given knot; these numbers are different for the trefoil knot, the figure-eight knot, and the unknot (a simple loop), showing that one cannot be moved into the other (without strands passing through each other).